Johnny Williams (rugby union, born 1996)

-Johnny Williams (born 18 October 1996) is a professional rugby union player who plays as a centre for the Scarlets in the Pro14 and the Wales national team.
+Johnny Williams (born 18 October 1996) is a professional rugby union player who plays as a centre for the Scarlets in the United Rugby Championship and the Wales national team.

 Career

 Williams made his debut for London Irish at the age of 18, and signed for Newcastle Falcons in May 2018 following Irish's relegation.

 In 2019 Williams revealed he had been diagnosed with testicular cancer, and would take time away from the game to undergo treatment.
 He returned to professional rugby in January 2020.

 On 14 July 2020, Williams signed for Pro14 side Scarlets ahead of the 2020–21 season.

 International

 Williams played for England under 20s in the 2016 World Rugby Under 20 Championship, including starting the final where England beat Ireland.

 In March 2019, Williams was named as a target of interest for incoming Wales coach Wayne Pivac, after it was confirmed that Williams is qualified to play internationally for the country through his father, who is from Rhyl.
 He also identifies as Welsh, like his father.

 In June 2019 Williams played for England in a non capped international 51–43 win against the Barbarians, scoring a try.

 On 6 October 2020 Williams was named in the senior Wales squad for the 2020 Autumn Nations Cup.

 Williams made his debut for Wales on the 18 November 2020 in the starting line-up for the 18–0 win against Georgia.
 On 28 November 2020 in his second appearance for Wales he scored a try in the 24–13 defeat against England.